gerstl/petalinux-systemc-docker/README.md

       mkdir ../tmp

-Launch a QEMU co-simulation instance insider the container with:
+Launch a QEMU instance insider the container using a custom co-simulation device tree and pointing it to the temporary directory with:

-      petalinux-boot --qemu --kernel --qemu-args "-machine-path ../tmp -sync-quantum <quantum>"
+      petalinux-boot --qemu --kernel --qemu-args "-hw-dtb ../qemu-devicetrees/LATEST/MULTI_ARCH/zcu102-arm.cosim.dtb -machine-path ../tmp -sync-quantum <quantum>"

-The simulation <quantum> should normally be 1000000.
+The simulation `<quantum>` is optional and should normally be 1000000.

 Then switch to another host terminal, and launch a second shell in your container: